Would you like to know how to deal with a bad teacher? Having a bad teacher can feel like a death sentence for the whole

-There is a fine balance of when to step in and when to wait.
+There is a fine balance on when to step in and when to wait.
 Academic issues cannot wait very long.
 If you see your child come home with a few failing grades, it is time to talk to the teacher (after you have talked to your child).

-Find out what you can do to help your child pass the homework, projects, or tests.
+Find out what your child can do to help him pass the homework, projects, or tests.
 It is better to catch it at the homework stage instead of waiting for a few failing tests.

 If you want to deal with a bad teacher, learn how to work with her.
 Get supplemental work, have your child stay after school for tutoring, or work with your child extra at home.
 A good education includes the parents whether you have a good or bad teacher.